 After World War II, there was a resurgence in interest in the theme park, and a key player at the time called The Pretzel Amusement Ride Company continued to create rides.
 The use of 360-degree imagery became a key example of complete immersion, with rack designs placing items outside of the front viewing position of the cart and forcing the rider to look, left, right, above and behind at all times.

 In fact, six key components of classic dark rides emerged that gave them their distinctive flavor – a themed journey, 360-degree imagery, triggered sound, mediated lighting, perspectival illusion and haptic feedback.

 The Journey to the Impactful Dark Rides of Today

-The older dark rides connect the "illusion rides" of early 20th century expositions to the "themed experiences" and "immersion rides" contemporary parks, such as Disney, Universal Studios and SeaWorld, are able to deliver.
+The older dark rides connect the "illusion rides" of early 20th century expositions to the "themed experiences" and "immersion rides" contemporary parks are able to deliver.

 Further, over the past decade, the dark ride’s ability to immerse guests, bring IPs to life in powerful ways and move riders through enhanced narratives has grown exponentially, resulting in some truly incredible experiences.

 Immersive design has always been a key part of a dark ride, and it is the interaction between improved technology and the increased integration of immersive media that offers endless solutions to create new types of experiences.